sictweb/bti425-2020/notes/security-add-to-server.md

 Next, test your work.
 How?
 Use [Postman](https://www.getpostman.com/).
 You probably used this app earlier in the term, or in a previous course.
 It enables you to compose HTTP requests in a nice-to-use graphical app.

 Send a `GET` request to your Teams API "employees" collection.
-We just want to see that it still returns data correctly.
+We just want to confirm that it still returns data correctly.

 <br>